gdmarmerola/gdmarmerola.github.io/_posts/2020-06-06-the-bayesian-bootstrap.md

 Good uncertainty estimates are vital for decision-making.
 Being able to tell what your model does not know may be as valuable as getting everything else right, especially when your algortithm drives decisions that put a lot of resources at stake and few historical datapoints are available.

 However, doing that is not easy.
-The entire field of bayesian inference research dedicated itself to doing that, spinning off some more directed efforts to more complicated (and useful) models such as neural networks ([Osband et. al, 2018](https://papers.nips.cc/paper/8080-randomized-prior-functions-for-deep-reinforcement-learning.pdf), [Blundell et. al, 2015](https://arxiv.org/abs/1505.05424)) and random forests ([Ge et. al, 2019](https://arxiv.org/abs/1906.05440)).
+The entire field of bayesian inference research dedicated itself to doing that, spinning off directed efforts to more complicated (and useful) models such as neural networks ([Osband et. al, 2018](https://papers.nips.cc/paper/8080-randomized-prior-functions-for-deep-reinforcement-learning.pdf), [Blundell et. al, 2015](https://arxiv.org/abs/1505.05424)) and random forests ([Ge et. al, 2019](https://arxiv.org/abs/1906.05440)).
 These efforts are one of the coolest things in ML right now, but sometimes, for data scientists in industry, it is not practical to use them.

 On the other hand, the procedure of repeatedly drawing samples with replacement and performing whatever you want to do in these samples (training a model, calculating some statistic), a frequentist resampling method called **bootstrap**, is fairly practical, and has been shown to actually be a good approximation for bayesian posteriors ([Elements of Statistical Learning, p.
 271](https://web.stanford.edu/~hastie/ElemStatLearn/), [Dimakopoulou et. al, 2018](https://arxiv.org/pdf/1711.07077.pdf), [Efron, 2013](https://arxiv.org/pdf/1301.2936.pdf)).
 When I want a quick, painless and non-parametric uncertainty estimate, the bootstrap fits like a glove.
 But I always questioned myself: "why is that?" and "how to make it even better?".